LAFC trades USMNT’s Walker Zimmerman to expansion Nashville

 Zimmerman has also earned 12 starts for the U.S. national team.

-LAFC made the move one week before it faces Mexico’s Club Leon in the CONCACAF Champions League.
+LAFC made the move one week before it faces Mexico’s Leon in the CONCACAF Champions League.

 Tristan Blackmon is likely to be Zimmerman’s replacement in central defense for LAFC.
 The 23-year-old Las Vegas native’s role has grown since he joined the club during its first season.